 Use Cortana across your Windows 10 devices to get instant answers to your important business questions.
-By integrating with Power BI, Cortana can retrieve key information directly from Power BI datasets and reports.
-Interact with the data visualizations in Cortana or open the answers in Power BI to explore further.
-All it takes is Windows 10 November 2015 version or later, Cortana, Power BI, and at least one dataset enabled for Cortana.
+By integrating with Power BI, Cortana can retrieve key information directly from Power BI dashboards and reports.
+All it takes is Windows 10 November 2015 version or later, Cortana, Power BI, and access to at least one dataset.

 Article 1 (this article): understand how Cortana and Power BI work together